petercunha/tts/README.md

 [![forthebadge](https://forthebadge.com/images/badges/built-with-love.svg)](https://forthebadge.com) [![forthebadge](https://forthebadge.com/images/badges/made-with-crayons.svg)](https://forthebadge.com)

-This is a text to speech emulator powered by StreamElements' API.
-It converts your text to speech with any StreamElements voices.
+This is a text to speech emulator powered by Amazon Polly API.
+It converts your text to speech with any Polly voices.

-[StreamElements](https://StreamElements.com) is a live streaming software based on [OBS (Open Broadcast Software)](https://obsproject.com).
-Many [Twitch.tv](https://twitch.tv) streamers use it to read follower, donation, and subscriber updates while they're in game.

 # [**Website** :computer: :earth_americas:](https://textreader.pro)

 ## Features

 - Static frontend powered by [Gatsby](https://www.gatsbyjs.com), based on React
-- TTS processing powered by [StreamElements](https://StreamElements.com) <-- thank u stream elements
+- TTS processing powered by Amazon Polly and Google Wavenet
 - More than 10 different voices
 - Served over HTTPS